justinllee/AmNat_trophic_categorization/README.md

 Raw phylogenetic tree of squamates from Title et al. (2024) (see references section in manuscript text).

 - **'Elapid_full_taxon_list.csv':**
 Entire list of elapid snake species included in phylogeny ('All_Elapids_tree_v2.tre') or in the dietary dataset ('All_Elapids_squamatabase.csv').
-Original phylogeny from Title et al. (2024) (see references section in manuscript text).
+Original phylogeny from Title et al. (2024) (see references section).
+Explanations of all  fields/columns in the dataset are summarized below in the Appendix section.

 - **'Elapid_taxon_list_intree.csv':**
-List of all 245 elapid snake species included in the enhanced phylogeny (see file 'All_Elapids_tree_v2.tre') published by Title et al. (2024) (see references section in manuscript text).
+List of all 245 elapid snake species included in the enhanced phylogeny (see file 'All_Elapids_tree_v2.tre') published by Title et al. (2024) (see references section).
+Explanations of all  fields/columns in the dataset are summarized below in the Appendix section.

 ## R-scripts: